 We talked about the lowest or minimum credit score required for a VA loan in Washington State.
 But what about the average score for borrowers who actually use this program?
 To get some insight into this subject, we can turn to the “Origination Insight Report.”

 This monthly report is produced by Ellie Mae, a company that provides mortgage origination and processing software for the lending industry.
-According to their July 2017 Origination Insight Report, the average FICO credit score for VA loans that successfully closed was:
+According to their latest Origination Insight Report, the average FICO credit score for VA loans that successfully closed was:

 As you can see, the average credit score among VA loan borrowers is significantly higher than the minimum or lowest score required by lenders.
 That’s because borrowers who use this program tend to have scores across a very broad spectrum.
 So it’s only natural for the average to be higher than the minimum.
 That same is true for FHA and conventional home loans.